 The Patrinell Team with former Total Experience Choir Member, singer/songwriter, and Grammy Nominee Ray Dalton.
 (From left to right: Joel Elizaga, Tia Young, Ray Dalton, and Katya Palladina.
 Not shown: Andrew Elizaga.)

-We are often asked how we got involved in making this film.
-In the spring of 2017, we attended a fundraiser for Shirts Across America where we presented a short documentary we made about the organization’s relief effort in New Orleans.
-Pastor Patrinell “Pat” Wright had graciously recorded a song specifically for our film, a haunting version of the Negro spiritual, “Nobody Knows the Trouble I’ve Seen”.
+We are often asked how we all got involved in making this film.
+In the spring of 2017, Katya and Andrew of Baby Seal Films attended a fundraiser for Shirts Across America where they presented a short documentary they made about the organization’s relief effort in New Orleans.
+Pastor Patrinell “Pat” Wright had graciously recorded a song specifically for the film, a haunting version of the Negro spiritual, “Nobody Knows the Trouble I’ve Seen”.

-The administrator for the Total Experience Gospel Choir, Tia Young, asked us afterwards if we would be interested in making a film about the history of Pat Wright and the choir.
-We immediately began work, attending choir rehearsals and performances, filming interviews with Pastor Pat and her friends and family, as well as current and former choir members.
+The administrator for the Total Experience Gospel Choir, Tia Young, asked Katya and Andrew afterwards if they would be interested in making a film about the history of Pat Wright and the choir.
+They immediately began work, attending choir rehearsals and performances, filming interviews with Pastor Pat and her friends and family, as well as current and former choir members.
 Tia came up with a mountain of archival material to sort through, including newspaper articles, photographs, audio recordings, and video.

 How does one begin to tell the 45-year history of the Total Experience Gospel Choir?
 Pat Wright, Seattle’s “First Lady of Gospel”, has been called a “matriarch”, “icon”, and legend”.
 She is known not only for her sublime voice and musical talent, but also for her activism in the African American community and for helping victims of Hurricane Katrina along the Gulf Coast, a humanitarian effort that continues to this day through the organization Shirts Across America which she inspired.